agusev/mastermind/README.md

 </li>

 <li>
-Then, I started working on the `Game page` whicj is the key page for this project.<br>
+I started working on the `Game page`, which is the key page for this project.<br>
 To start, I created routes for the game:<br>

 - GET `/game`: renders the game page
 - POST `/game`: updates the game object after the user's turn
 - POST `/game/start`: initiates the game object
-- POST `/game/finish`: saves the game to database and clears the game object
+- POST `/game/finish`: saves the game to the database and clears the game object
 - POST `/game/hint`: provide a hint for the current game

 *code structure:*